Ever Decreasing Circles: Synopsis

 An undercurrent running throughout the series is the unresolved sexual tension and flirting between Paul and Ann.
 Martin sometimes seems oblivious to the attraction between Ann and Paul but in one episode, he wrongly believes that they have run off together.
 Martin leaves home, leaving Ann a note wishing her happiness and stating that he will always love her.
 Graham Rinaldi notes that "Briers' performance is poignant and genuinely moving as he wrestles with the character's inner turmoil."
 Martin's relationship with Paul is double-edged.
 Paul is always friendly to Martin, who veers between thinly disguised hatred and grudging admiration.
-Paul also solves a marital crisis in one episode when Martin is tricked by a colleague into believing he had had a drunken one-night stand while away on business and admitting to Ann his infidelity.
+Paul also solves a marital crisis in one episode when Martin is tricked by a colleague into believing he has had a drunken one-night stand while away on business and admitting to Ann his infidelity.
 Paul cons the colleague into an admission of the trick in front of Ann, restoring her faith in Martin.

 Central to the show is Martin's envy of Paul.
 Paul is shown to be significantly better than Martin at many things, notably cricket, where Paul joins the local team and promptly smashes all the records that Martin proudly holds.
 The two later play in a snooker tournament, where Martin is delighted to find that Paul is useless (the tournament coincides with Howard's anger at being seen as "a loser", causing him to defeat Martin in the final).
 A parallel is drawn with an incident from Martin's childhood in which his own "gang" was taken over by a new boy.

+An example of Paul's seeming success is when he arranges to have a load of garden manure delivered to his address where he offers residents to help themselves.
+The load is mistakenly dumped on Martins driveway whilst Paul is away playing in a golf tournament.
+Hilda, thinking that she is helping, hires a skip which is also delivered outside Martin's house.
+However, in doing so, Hilda mistakenly thinks that it also comes with workmen to fill it.
+Martin fruitlessly tries to have the manure and skip removed without result.
+On his return, Paul takes a mere thirty minutes to arrange to have both taken away.
+The (manure removal) tractor breaks down outside Martin's house, and despite his attempts to rectify the fault he fails.
+Paul, who has been at his salon, returns, and Martin challenges him to sort the problem.
+Paul claims to know nothing about mechanics, and asks Martin, "What would you like me to do Martin?
+Enchant the engine?".
+Martin, believing that he now has the upper hand, challenges Paul further.
+So Paul merely points at the engine and it starts immediately, leaving Martin dumbfounded.

-The show also featured guest appearances by Peter Blake, Ronnie Stevens, Victoria Burgoyne, Ray Winstone, Pamela Salem, and Suzan Crowley.
+The show also featured guest appearances by Peter Blake, Ronnie Stevens, Victoria Burgoyne, Timothy Bateson, Ray Winstone, Pamela Salem, and Suzan Crowley.